-Almudena CAÑIBANO is an Associate Professor in Human Resource Management at the ESCP Business School Madrid Campus.
+Almudena CAÑIBANO is a Professor in Human Resource Management at the ESCP Business School.
 She holds a PhD in Employment Relations and Organizational Behaviour from the London School of Economics and Political Science.
 She also holds degrees from Complutense University of Madrid, Autonomous University of Madrid and Paris Dauphine University, in Management Research, Management and Human Resource Management respectively.
-Before joining ESCP Business School, she taught diverse Human Resource Management topics at the London School of Economics (UK), Garrigues Business School (Spain) and The Strategy Academy (India) among other institutions.
+She has been a guest researcher at the University of Mälardalen (Sweden) and the University of Auckland (New Zealand).
+She is currently a guest researcher at the Department of Business Administration at the University of Gothenburg (Sweden).

 Search the faculty